AI Effect: Are Google, Quora, and Wikipedia losing their jobs too?

 Why this is a problem for Quora and Wikipedia

 Take Quora.
-Its entire model relies on people searching for questions on Google, landing on its pages, reading personal answers, and maybe adding an answer or a question of their own.
+Its entire model relies on people searching for questions on Google, landing on its pages, reading personal answers, and maybe adding one of their own.

 Less Google traffic means fewer readers.
 Fewer readers mean fewer contributors.
-And a slow decline in the community that keeps it alive.
-It also means fewer subscribers and lesser ad revenue.
+And that slowly chips away at the community that keeps it alive.
+It also means fewer subscribers and lower ad revenue.

-Quora knows this, which is why it’s pivoted to its own AI platform, Poe.
+Quora knows this.
+That’s why it’s pivoted to its own AI platform, Poe.
 But even that feels like a catch-22.
-The more it leans into AI, the less distinct its original human-powered information model becomes.
-It then simply becomes another AI tool.
+The more it leans into AI, the less distinct its original, human-powered information model becomes.
+It risks becoming just another AI tool.

-And Wikipedia faces a unique dilemma.
-It can’t become an AI tool itself.
-Its open, community-driven, non-commercial model isn’t built for AI generation.
+And Wikipedia faces a unique dilemma: it can’t become an AI tool itself.
+Its open, community-driven, non-commercial model isn’t built for AI-generated content.

 Yet it can’t ignore the AI wave either.
-In a world where most new online content may be AI-written, what should Wikipedia consider credible sources?
+In a future where a large share of online content might be AI-written, what should Wikipedia treat as a credible source?
 Will it start citing AI-generated articles?

-That’s a difficult question for a platform obsessed with citation integrity.
+That’s a difficult question — especially for a platform obsessed with citation integrity.

 What’s happening to the Internet itself